varshneyambuj/kintsugi-os/README.md

 ## Acknowledgements

 Kintsugi OS is built upon the extraordinary work of the [Haiku project](https://www.haiku-os.org) and its contributors.
 Haiku is an open-source reimplementation of [BeOS](https://en.wikipedia.org/wiki/BeOS) — a visionary operating system from the late 1990s that was decades ahead of its time in its approach to multimedia, real-time performance, and OS design.

+The BeOS lineage brings a clean, responsive, single-user OS model with a fast IPC system, a unified object-oriented API, and a kernel designed for real-time responsiveness.
+These properties, largely wasted on desktop hardware, are exactly what edge computing needs.

 We are deeply grateful to: